boldrocket/objective-c-style-guide/README.md

 webView:shouldStartLoadWithRequest:navigationType:
 ```

-* `Delegate` / `Data Sources` should be declared explicitly in code, rather than through Interface Builder.
-Delegates should be declared together in an associated “setup” method.
-This is useful as you’re likely to spend more time in code than interface builder so debugging can be performed more conveniently.
+* `Delegate` / `Data Sources` can be declared in either code or `Interface Builder`, however the approach which is taken should be used consistently throughout the lifetime of the `ViewController` to avoid a mix and match of the two, which leads to confusion when debugging.
+For example if an `IBOutlet` has its `delegate` declared in `Interface Builder` then all other relevant objects should have their `delegates` set in `Interface Builder` too. `Interface Builder` objects which have their `delegate` declared in code should have these bundled together in an associated “setup” method.

 ## Localisation
 * For apps across regions use NSLocalized string for all user displayed string output.
 You may optionally choose to use them in non-regional if also required because of the [flexibility it provides](http://nshipster.com/nslocalizedstring/).